 With the Mexican rice, I followed the recipe but I used 1/3 of my onion, my left over tomato sauce, and added a handful of cilantro before I let it steam.
 And with the Bean Dip, I only used 1/3 of an onion.

 Daily value nutritional facts for 1 cup pinto beans: 16g Protein, 20% iron

 Breakfast: 1 1/2 cups of Pumpkin Flax Granola (no non-dairy milk) and an orange

 Lunch: Leftover Mexican food.

 Dinner: Leftover soup #1.

 As I mentioned, this is a guide.
 Please experiment with your food based on your personal food preferences and dietary needs.
 Also, I am not a doctor or dietitian or nutritionist, this is just what I eat.
 I suggest supplementing with plant-based multi-vitamin and doing further research on your personal nutrition.

-The next menu will be posted one week from today, Friday November 15th.
 If you have any questions, feel free to contact me via the “Contact Us” section.